-An early-stage company with limited resources expects a good return on investment from any tech PR firm it employs.
-This, of course, is true of any organization, but for a startup, the stakes are a bit higher than for a long-established business.
-Young companies may not possess much experience outsourcing public relations work, and they may not fully realize when they’ve chosen the wrong team to help lead them to greater glory.
+An early-stage company with limited resources expects a good return on investment from any tech PR firm it uses.
+This is true of any organization, but for a startup, the stakes are a bit higher than for a long-established business.
+Young companies may not have much experience outsourcing public relations work, and they may not fully realize when they’ve chosen the wrong team to help lead them to greater glory.

 Any new agency of record deserves a 90-day trial period.
 Good PR pros still make mistakes.
 No PR firm is perfect, but chances are, there’s an agency perfect for you.
 If a young tech business enters a partnership with the right like-minded agency, then it will be better equipped to compete in a crowded marketplace.

 Instead of moving forward wondering if your agency is providing the best possible service, let’s take a look at some of the warning signs that it’s time for a come-to-Jesus meeting.

 A great PR team has eyes on the prize

 The big picture, that is.
 If, after placing your story in a key outlet, your agency congratulates itself and moves on, they may be wasting valuable opportunities for building momentum.
 A good PR agency will have a plan to ride the wave with additional tactics like follow-up interviews, panels, and bylines.
 They should also offer ideas for merchandising high-value earned media placements.
 Some teams are good practitioners, but if they execute from week to week without looking at mid and long-range goals, they’re shortchanging the client.
 A unified PR or communications strategy that is revisited once per quarter will support the strongest outcomes.